-The bubbling stew at the center of the chamber is no mere mud pool; it is actually an artifact created by Maregeth called the Cauldron of Chernobog (see sidebox).
+The bubbling stew at the center of the chamber is no mere mud pool; Maregeth created it and called it the Cauldron of Chernobog.
 Drawing inspiration from the Cauldron of Rebirth from the tales of the Old Way gods that he grew up with on Ynys Cymragh, Maregeth used the proximity of Chernobog's presence to call forth this cauldron in a natural mud pool here in the caverns.
 He has begun using the pool to reanimate the bodies of folk of Castorhage that his cultists have murdered and has 3 bog burgyns standing guard in this room as a result.
+These creatures are under standing orders to remain on watch in this room and guard the cauldron from any intruders, and they will not leave their post for any reason.
+This is fortunate for characters forced to flee from battle here, as the burgyns will not give chase.